hedyhli/outline.nvim/README.md

   whereas this command sets position in outline window to the cursor position of code window.

-  With bang, it can be understood as the converse of `focus_location`.
+  With bang, it can be understood as the converse of `peek_location`.

 ## Default keymaps